zuygui/flowupdater-json-creator/README.md

 # Flow Updater JSON Creator : Generate JSONs compatible with Flow Updater.

 <p align="center">
+  <a href="#todo">TODO</a> •
   <a href="#key-features">Key Features</a> •
   <a href="#installation">Installation</a> •
   <a href="#usage">Usage</a> •
   <a href="#contributing">Contributing</a> •
   <a href="#license">License</a>
 </p>

+## TODO

+- Support other mods providers (Modrinth, etc.)
+- Add custom json targets (MCP, External Files, etc.)
+- Add compatibles version getter from ModLoader's API

+If you have any suggestions, feel free to open an issue or a pull request.

 ## Key Features